-It is true that the King James Version of the Bible has a number of shortcomings.
-Since it was first published in 1611, for example, scholars have discovered that its translators did not use what scholars now regard as the best manuscripts or readings of the documents from which they translated it.
-It also contains words or passages the meanings of which did not become clear until after the discovery of better manuscripts or translations of its books, or of older versions of these books found among the Dead Sea Scrolls.
-In spite of these shortcomings, the King James Version has advantages that justify its continued use.
+The writer is aware that the KJV Bible has a number of shortcomings.
+He knows, for example, that, since it was first published, scholars have learned that its translators did not use what Bible scholars now regard as the best manuscripts or readings of the documents from which they translated it.
+He also knows that it also contains words or passages the meanings of which did not become clear until after the discovery of better manuscripts or translations of its books, or of older versions of these books found among the Dead Sea Scrolls.
+In spite of these shortcomings, he believes that the KJV Bible has advantages that justify its continued use.
 One of these is that it has been around for so long and been so widely distributed that it is readily available to almost everyone in the English speaking world.
-Another is that King James Version was translated and published at about the same time that William Shakespeare wrote his works, a fact that endows its words with a Shakespearean quality and patina of antiquity that has caused many people to become quite attached to it, the writer among them.
+Another is that KJV Bible was translated and published at about the same time that William Shakespeare wrote his works, a fact that endows its words with a Shakespearean quality and patina of antiquity that has caused many people to become quite fond of it, the writer among them.

-The King James Version of the Bible also has a number of practical advantages.
+The KJV Bible also has a number of practical advantages.
 One is that it is foundational in the sense that many later translations of the Bible can reasonably be thought of as improvements to or corrections of it.
 This, in turn, allows readers of writings like this one to use it to introduce themselves to and orient themselves within those later translations.
 Another is that readers can use its texts as a text finding tool that helps them find the most nearly similar texts in other translations, in spite of differences in the words used in those translations.
 Arguably the most important of its advantages, however, is that the words of the KJV Bible are in the public domain and, consequently, can be copied and discussed freely, without violating the legal rights of the owners of the copyrights on more recent translations.
-This is important because it means that the owners of those copyrights cannot use them to prevent or punish the publication of works that express points of view they do not agree with.
+This is important because it means that the owners of those copyrights cannot use them to stop the publication of works that express points of view they do not agree with.

 Based on his own experience, the writer believes that the better a person knows the Old Testament the more he is struck by how often the things Jesus said are taken from or patterned after things said in the Old Testament.
 Importantly, these things include not only statements that he quotes from a named prophet, but also words that he uses to paraphrase or allude to the words of an unnamed prophet, or of a Psalm or of one of the Books of Moses.
 These things also include terms like the kingdom of God, the elect, the children of God, and the Judgment which he does not define or explain, apparently because he expected his listeners to understand what he meant by them from their study of Scripture.
 By citing a large number of texts that identify the parts of the Old Testament that Jesus quotes from, or that he seems to paraphrase or allude to, the writer hopes to enable readers to understand these terms in something like the same way as the people who heard them from the mouth of Jesus himself.

-In order to limit the size of the web version of this document the writer ends the web version here, with the end of the first or "General Questions" section thereof.
-In the full-length version of this document that appears on the Table of Contents page, the latter section is followed by a second section titled "Questions About the Form and Punctuation of Documents Included in This Writing" which explains why the writer structures and punctuates the documents included on this website the way he has.
-The full-length version of this document then concludes with a third section titled "Questions About the Use of Special Display Features Like Horizontal Tiling" which describes how users may take advantage of the special display features of Adobe PDF readers to show any two or more KJV Bible texts included in this writing in a horizontally tiled relationship that makes them easy to compare on a line-by-line or page-by-page basis.
-Readers who are interested in reading the full-length version of this document can read or download that version from the Table of Contents page of this website.
-Clicking on the link shown below will take readers to the Table of Contents page.
-Once there, they can open this document by clicking on the link titled "Anticipated Questions" that is located at the bottom of left column of that page.
+To keep the size of this part of the Frequently Asked Question page within manageable limits, the writer ends it here.
+In the full-length PDF version of this document that appears on the Table of Contents page, this part of the document is followed by other parts which discuss more technical aspects of this writing.
+One of these is a part titled "The Form and Punctuation of Documents on This Website", which explains why the writer shows and punctuates the documents included on this website the way he does.
+Another is a part titled "The Use of Special Display Features Like Horizontal Tiling", which describes how readers may use the Adobe PDF reader to show any two or more KJV Bible texts included in this writing in a horizontally tiled relationship that makes them easy to compare on a word-by-word or line-by-line basis, and how they may use this reader's text searching capabilities to take full advantage of that relationship.

 |Useful Search Terms|

-Old Testament teachings about hell
+teachings of Jesus about hell